SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 The property annotated as `com.sap.vocabularies.CodeList.v1.StandardCode` is interpreted as an ISO code by `sap.ui.model.odata.type.Currency` and used to find currency symbols.
 The currency symbols may be used for entering data.

-*HIGHLIGHT START*Code list annotations for currency codes and units in the service's metadata.xml file:*HIGHLIGHT END*
+**Code list annotations for currency codes and units in the service's metadata.xml file:**

 ``` xml